Older woman’s take on “that green thing”. | Eco-Friendly back in the day!

 Back then, we washed the baby’s diapers because we didn’t have the throw-away kind.
 We dried clothes on a line, not in an energy gobbling machine burning up 220 volts — wind and solar power really did dry the clothes.
 Kids got hand-me-down clothes from their brothers or sisters, not always brand-new clothing.
 But that old lady is right; we didn’t have the green thing back in our day.

 Also, it is important to consider that opting for solar energy is not just beneficial to your wallet, but also plays a pivotal role in promoting sustainable living.
 This is why you might want to delve into https://www.instagroup-homes.co.uk/solar-power/installing-solar-energy/, a reliable resource where you can explore more about the installation process.
+Make sure to understand the pricing for a 20kW solar system cost.
 It’s a prudent move, not only to reduce your energy bills but also to contribute positively to the environment.
 Energy Efficiency Thermal Assessments can also help homeowners make informed decisions about how to improve the energy efficiency of their home and reduce their energy bills.

 Back then, we had one TV, or radio, in the house — not a TV in every room.
 And the TV had a small screen the size of a handkerchief (remember them?), not a screen the size of the state of Montana .